Use a SIM card from your network provider

-- Use your iPad to scan the QR code that your operator provided.
+- Use your iPad to scan the QR code that your network provider provided.

-If you're asked to enter a confirmation code to activate the eSIM, enter the number that your operator provided.
+If you're asked to enter a confirmation code to activate the eSIM, enter the number that your network provider gave you.

-- Go to the App Store and download your operator's app.
+- Go to the App Store and download your network provider's app.